acailic/acailic.github.io/_notes/oca-chapter-1.md

 	Numeric Literals:

-	- all floating point are a doble
+	- all floating point are a double
 	- all integer number are int.

 	double d = 0D; or double d = 0d;